JordanKeiTaylor/cpp_tutorial/tutorial.md

 - [The authority enum that is passed to the callback](https://docs.improbable.io/reference/13.7/cppsdk/api-reference#worker-authoritychangeop-struct)

-###Feature 6: Add a new worker to the project to simulate a new component
+###Feature 7: Add a new worker to the project to simulate a new component

 So far, we've worked with only a single worker, which is simulating Position specifically and entity movement more generally.
 What if we want to add another worker, to simulate a different component and layer of activity in the world.

 To add another worker you simply have to add another folder to the workers directory.
-The folder should be named the same as your worker (You'll have to reference the name in several places in your code).
+The folder should be named the same thing as your worker (Note wou'll have to reference the worker name in several places in your code).

-To create a new worker, we'll copy the Managed worker directory, since it has a lot of the boilerplate code necessary for a C++ worker.
-We'll give it a new name, "Example" and add the resulting Example code.
+To create a new worker, we'll copy the Managed worker directory, as that directory contains a lot of the boilerplate code necessary for a C++ worker.
+We'll give the directory a new name, "Example" and add the resulting Example code.

-Ultimately, all workers are compiled to executable files that live in the build directory in the top level project folder.
-To avoid name collisions with the old Managed worker, youll need pdate the project code inside the Example worker in 4 places (this will also teach you how a worker is configured):
+Ultimately, all workers are compiled to executable files that live in the build directory in the SpatialOS project folder.
+To avoid name collisions with the old Managed worker, youll need to update the project code inside the Example worker in 4 places (this will also teach you how a worker is configured):

   -In the name of spatialos.Managed.worker.json file.
 This is a [required configuration file for the worker](https://docs.improbable.io/reference/13.7/shared/project-layout/introduction#configuration-file), and it must have the same name as the worker.
 Change the name to spatialos.Example.worker.json